The Salvation Army URL has changed to salvationarmy.org.auFind out more

 The Just Brass program was started in 2010 in Geelong Victoria when John and David reached out to the local community with the skills they had—playing brass instruments.

 “At the time, the corps' senior band had 15 members, and we had another 18 instruments in the cupboard,” John remembers.
-“My wife, a social worker, had started working at Whittington Public School and I was doing some voluntary music teaching there and realised there was a need.
+I was doing some voluntary music teaching there and realised there was a need.